 Cob can often show cracks and defects because old buildings gradually move on shallow foundations.
 Recent movement is of more concern than an old defect.

-If the cracks are located around doors and windows the damage is likely to have arisen from changing stress loadings or rotten timber lintels.
+If the cracks are located around doors and windows the damage is likely to have arisen from changing stress loads or rotten timber lintels.
 Movement in an elevation wall is often revealed by bulges along its length, internal gaps with partition walls, floor joists becoming visible.
 Movement in a gable wall can be a problem if the crack widens significantly as it goes up the wall.

-- They won’t introduce hot or cold spots where differential thermal movement can cause renders and plasters to crack.
+- won’t introduce hot or cold spots where differential thermal movement can cause renders and plasters to crack.

-- They have a similar compressive strength to the original cob and can therefore accommodate general movement better without detaching from the original structure.
+- have a similar compressive strength to the original cob and can therefore accommodate general movement better without detaching from the original structure.

-3. Bedding mortars
+3. Bedding Mortar

-For 1 cubic metre of wall, – 90 blocks of size 17.5″ x 8.5″ x 3.5″
+For 1 cubic metre of wall – 90 blocks of size 17.5″ x 8.5″ x 3.5″

-1 tonne of ready mixed unhaired lime mortar will lay around 150 cob blocks, depending on the shape of the repair and the thickness of the bedding joints
+1 tonne of ready mixed Unhaired Lime Mortar will lay around 150 cob blocks, depending on the shape of the repair and the thickness of the bedding joints

 It’s also possible to put up shuttering and tamp down a drier mix of cob, but this method is generally slower as only a couple of feet can be rebuilt at a time, as each layer must have enough time to dry.